English possessive: Pronouns

-Note that possessive its has no apostrophe, although it is sometimes written with one in error (see hypercorrection) by confusion with the common possessive ending -'s and the contraction it's used for it is and it has.
-Possessive its was originally formed with an apostrophe in the 17th century, but it had been dropped by the early 19th century, presumably to make it more similar to the other personal pronoun possessives.
+The possessive its has no apostrophe, although it is sometimes written with one in error (see hypercorrection) by confusion with the common possessive ending -'s and the contraction it's used for it is and it has.
+Possessive its was originally formed with an apostrophe in the 17th century, but it had been dropped by the early 19th century, presumably on the pattern of the apostrophe being omitted from personal possessive pronouns.

 The interrogative and relative pronoun who has the possessive whose.
 In its relative use, whose can also refer to inanimate antecedents, but its interrogative use always refers to persons.

 Other pronouns that form possessives (mainly indefinite pronouns) do so in the same way as nouns, with 's, for example one's, somebody's (and somebody else's).
 Certain pronouns, such as the common demonstratives this, that, these, and those, do not form their possessives using 's, and of this, of that, etc., are used instead.

-English possessive pronouns agree with the gender of their antecedent or referent, while, in other languages, such as Italian, the possessive pronoun agrees with the gender of the head noun of the NP in which it appears.
-Compare he loved his mother, in which his is masculine in agreement with he to ama sua madre, in which sua is feminine in agreement with madre (mother).
+English possessive pronouns agree with the gender of their antecedent or referent, whereas in other languages, such as Italian, the possessive pronoun agrees with the gender of the head noun of the noun phrase in which it appears.
+To exemplify these differences, compare he loved his mother, in which his is masculine in agreement with he, to ama sua madre, in which sua is feminine in agreement with madre (mother).